VoidOne-App/VoidOne/README.md

 The following capabilities represent **planned, future, or long-term engineering directions**.

-> **These are roadmap capabilities and must not be interpreted as generally available functionality in the current release unless the repository explicitly implements them.**
+> **These capabilities must not be interpreted as generally available functionality in the current release unless explicitly implemented in the repository.**

 Long-term platform direction includes: